The purpose of the Noticing Nature series to spark interest and provide simple activities to be enjoyed by teens.

 - Nature Journal – I originally purchased this for the kids, but I like it for myself!
 Generously sized (but can still fit in my shoulder bag), it encourages one to make a simple sketch or include a photograph of what you see.
 I love the simplicity of the journal with only areas to fill out date, time, location, and observations.
-An added bonus is that it was written by a homeschool mom!
+An added bonus is that it is written by a homeschool mom!

 - Personalized Nature Journal – My daughter makes these and I love them!
 They make a great personalized gift for the outdoorsy type.

 - Reusable Snack Bags – these are perfect for “leaving no trace behind”.
 They can even be washed in the washing machine or even the top rack of the dishwasher.

 - Kind Bars – I like the mini size for a quick snack while on the trail.